 Asserts whether the selfie or video is trustworthy.
-This will return a consider when selfie or video is found to be digitally tampered, from a fake webcam, emulator or from other dubious sources.
+This will return a consider when a selfie or video is found to be digitally tampered with, from a fake webcam, emulator, or from other dubious sources.
 It indicates deliberate attempts at defrauding the system.

 Asserts whether the face in the document matches the face in the live photo.